narcotic-sh/senko/README.md

 <br><br>
 - It is rare but possible that voices that sound very similar get clustered as one voice.
 This can happen if the voices are genuinely extremely similar, or, more commonly, if the audio recording fidelity is low.
 <br><br>
-- The same voice but recorded with >1 microphones or in >1 recording settings (within the same audio file) will often get detected as >1 speakers.
+- The same voice recorded with >1 microphones or in >1 recording settings within the same audio file will often get detected as >1 speakers.
 <br><br>
-- Diarization performance (as in quality, not just speed) on NVIDIA is a bit better than on Mac and CPU.
-This is due to RAPIDS clustering yielding slightly better results than CPU clustering.
+- If a single person makes >1 voices in the same recording (as in change the auditory texture/tone of their voice; like if they do an impression of someone else, for example), their speech will almost certainly get detected as >1 speakers.
 </details>

 ## Community & Support